-'the pay multiple should be calculated on the basis of all taxable earnings for the given year, including base salary, variable pay, bonuses, allowances and the cash value of any benefits in kind' The calculation for earnings changed in 2016 from previous years following the guidance from the Local Government Association (LGA).
+'the pay multiple should be calculated on the basis of all taxable earnings for the given year, including base salary, variable pay, bonuses, allowances and the cash value of any benefits in kind'

+The calculation for earnings changed in 2016 from previous years following the guidance from the Local Government Association (LGA).
 In previous years the calculations have included earnings subject to national insurance contributions but this has been amended to include just the taxable earnings; the main difference between these two is the pension contribution made by the employee.

-Taxable Pay
+Taxable Pav

-- Chief Executive earnings Median Pay Multiple
+Chief Executive earnings Median Pay Multiple

-2015/16 113,374 19,831 5.72

 2016/17 122,186 20,103 6.07

-2017/18 127,619 20,130 6.34
+2017/18 124,063 20,521 6.05

+2018/19 121,760 23,761 5.12

-% change from previous year 4.45% 0.13% 4.45%
+% change from previous year -1.86% 15.79% -15.37%

-The main difference in the Chief Executives pay during 2017/18 was the payment of £13,536 for her role as Returning Officer at the General and the Local elections and the progression of one incremental point on the salary scales.
+The main difference in the Chief Executives pay during 2018/19 was the payment of £6,585 for her role as Returning Officer at the Local elections.
+In addition, there has been progression of one incremental point on the salary scales which has slightly increased the median pay.